 Ways for Texans to eliminate debt

-Even though the Texas cities that made the highest debt burden have an average to low median income, it is important to stay on top of credit card debt.
+Even though the Texas cities that made the highest debt burden have an average to low median income, it is important to stay on top of credit card debt, especially if you’ve taken out Texas title loans.
 We all run into hardships, which is what credit cards should be used for.
 If you do not have the money to buy an item you don’t actually need, then do not use your credit card to purchase the item.
 Instead, look at other options such as layaway or a rent to own option.
 In only using your credit card for absolute necessity items, you are saving yourself from a monthly balance you might not be able to pay off.
 It is also important to note, that you should always attempt to pay off the full amount, and if this not an option, at least pay off the minimum balance.

 Texas has three cities topping the list for highest credit card debt in 2015.
 Do you think we will continue to see major metropolitan areas in Texas top the list in years to come?
 What other reasons do you think might be behind the large credit card debt in Texas cities?
 It will definitely be interesting to look at changes for 2016, especially because of the presidential race.